About Yodacom

 Navigator Fund — WSJ-featured

-Operated one of Colorado's first multi-manager commodity pools — an early multi-manager hedge fund — featured in The Wall Street Journal's best-performing-funds rankings during the 1989–1990 period.
+Operated in and helped form one of Colorado's first multi-manager commodity pools — among the earliest multi-manager hedge funds in the country — featured in The Wall Street Journal's best-performing-funds rankings during the 1989–1990 period.

 4. 1998